tenzap/exif-thumbnail-adder/README.md

 ## Contribute
-- You are very welcome to contribute to the project either by testing, reporting bugs, developing, creating pull requests with fixes and features.
+- You are very welcome to contribute to the project either by translating, testing, reporting bugs, developing, creating pull requests with fixes and features.
 - Suggestions for contribution
     - If you have a google developer account, you may contact me to see how you could publish the app to the play store
     - Transform the batch processing into a "Service" so that it doesn't stop when the user leaves the main "Activity"